Starbucks CEO says will help with any UK tax probe

-MUMBAI, Oct 19 (Reuters) - Starbucks Corp chief Howard Schultz defended his company’s UK tax payments and said he would be happy to co-operate with any official probe of the British unit’s finances.
+MUMBAI (Reuters) - Starbucks Corp (SBUX.O) chief Howard Schultz defended his company’s UK tax payments and said he would be happy to co-operate with any official probe of the British unit’s finances.

 Speaking on Friday at the opening of the first Starbucks branch in India, Schultz denied shifting profits out of the UK unit into tax havens.
 “We don’t pay income tax because we are not making money there,” he told Reuters.